 Even though travel in the 19th century was much slower than it is today, those with the means to do so set off to explore the world.
 As a matter of fact, many young men of privilege embarked on what was known as the "Grand Tour."

-- Sir Francis Galton, The Art of Travel: or, Shifts and Contrivances Available in Wild Countries
+- "If you have not independent means, you may still turn traveling to excellent account; for experience shows it often leads to promotion, nay, some men support themselves by travel." - Sir Francis Galton, The Art of Travel: or, Shifts and Contrivances Available in Wild Countries

 - "It is not all pleasure this exploration." - David Livingstone, The Last Journals of David Livingstone, in Central Africa, from 1865 to His Death, Volume I (of 2), 1866-1868